Anjithajm/Hybrid-z/README.md

 ```
 An early stopping criterion is employed, allowing the number of training epochs to be set to a relatively high value (e.g., `--epochs 200`).
 The training process will automatically terminate if no improvement in the validation loss is observed for a predefined number of consecutive epochs.

+You can download the `data.fits` file for a test run

 After training, **Hybrid-z** generates the following deliverables in the specified `output_dir`:

 - **Model Weights**